Ice444-222/homework_bot/README.md

-# Telegram Bot for Yandex.Praktikum Homework Service
+# Telegram Bot for Yandex.Practicum Homework Service

-The goal of this bot is to notify users about the status of their homework reviews on the Yandex.Praktikum - Yandex.Homework service.
+The goal of this bot is to notify users about the status of their homework reviews on the Yandex.Practicum - Yandex.Homework service.
 The bot periodically checks the review status via the service's API every 10 minutes, and if the status changes, it sends a notification to the user.